GayatriPisya/angular/README.md

 # Angular
+Welcome to the **Angular Course Repository**!
+This repository includes resources, modules, and objectives for an in-depth Angular course.
+You'll progressively learn core Angular concepts, work on practical labs, and complete a comprehensive project that covers advanced features, optimization, and deployment.

+---
 ## 1. Node.js
 Node.js is required for running Angular projects and using npm (Node Package Manager) to install dependencies.